Cuba’s Socialist Economy

 The Cuban economy is often described as a complete failure.
 Facts and Figures suggest otherwise.

 In 2008 President Fidel Castro stepped down and Raul Castro became the elected President.
-In Raul Castro’s 2015 remarks to the Eighth Session of the Legislature of the National Assembly, the President noted that despite the economic crisis and the U.S. economic, commercial, and financial blockade, Cuba’s GDP (gross domestic product) grew by four percent (4.15) in 2015 and will continue to grow in 2016, albeit at a slower pace.
+In Raul Castro’s 2015 remarks to the Eighth Session of the Legislature of the National Assembly, the President noted that despite the U.S. economic, commercial, and financial blockade, Cuba’s GDP (gross domestic product) grew by four percent (4.15) in 2015 and will continue to grow in 2016, albeit at a slower pace.

 The annual growth rate in Cuba, as measured in GDP, averaged 2.18 percent from 1990 until 2015.
 This exceeds the growth rates of Canada and the U.S. over the same period.